 Listed below are some of the publications from Grace Hale

-, Professor of History and American Studies .
+, Commonwealth Chair of American Studies .

 The Culture of Segregation in the South, 1890-1940